calpoly-lib/gatsby-artcollection/content/pages/rfp.md

  The Cal Poly Corporation is pleased to extend an invitation and request for proposals to provide a mural that presents broad themes which ​​recognizes:

-1. The value and the contributions that migrant workers and farmworkers make on the Central Coast;
+1. The value and the contributions migrant workers and farmworkers make on the Central Coast;
 2. The agricultural bounty of the Central Coast;
 3. Cal Poly's student [contributions](https://aeps.calpoly.edu/about/department-facilities) to the field of agriculture (such as the Strawberry Center, Cal Poly Crops, viticulture, and curriculum that exemplifies the learn-by-doing ethos).
 4. The mural should encourage student and community interaction.